1whohears/JourneyMapQOL_1.7.10/README.md

 The ApiWaypointManager class has some functions that handle the packets for sharing and removing waypoints.
 ## Commands
+### `/waypoint`
+This command only works on the client side.
+Doesn't work on command blocks or custom npcs.
+See `/wpcreate`

 `/waypoint share <waypoint name> [player name]`

 `/waypoint cleardeath [number of recent death points to save]`